usc-sail/fed-multimodal/README.md

 #### 1. Partition the data

 alpha specifies the non-iidness of the partition, the lower, the higher data heterogeneity.
+As each subject performs the same amount activities, we partition each subject data into 5 sub-clients.

 ```
 python3 features/data_partitioning/uci-har/data_partition.py --alpha 0.1 --num_clients 5
 python3 features/data_partitioning/uci-har/data_partition.py --alpha 5.0 --num_clients 5
 ```

+The return data is a list, each item containing [key, file_name, label]

 #### 2. Feature extraction